brungerlab/pycresta/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Creating CrESTA in Python:

-This software is translated from https://github.com/johnjacobpeters/tom_cryoET (in Matlab) with new features added.
+This software is translated from [John Jacob Peters' repository](https://github.com/johnjacobpeters/tom_cryoET) (in Matlab) with new features added.

-Use of https://mathesaurus.sourceforge.net/matlab-numpy.html to convert Matlab code into Python NumPy.
+Use of [NumPy Cheat Sheet](https://mathesaurus.sourceforge.net/matlab-numpy.html) to convert Matlab code into Python NumPy.

+[The Matlab to Python Converter](https://translate.mat2py.org/) also proved useful, but required testing and editing after.

-cresta.py contains the functions that respond to user input on the GUI (pressing buttons). tom.py contains helper functions for the cresta.py functions, and is the python version of the TOM Toolbox Matlab functions used in the old repository. gui.kv builds the user interface, and gives text inputs/buttons unique id's that can be accessed in cresta.py.
+- cresta.py contains the functions that respond to user input on the GUI (pressing buttons).
+- tom.py contains helper functions for the cresta.py functions, and is the python version of the TOM Toolbox Matlab functions used in the old repository.
+- gui.kv builds the user interface, and gives text inputs/buttons unique id's that can be accessed in cresta.py.
-The old Matlab repository called one C function, rot3d.c, which has been kept in this repository for runtime optimization.
+- The old Matlab repository called one C function, rot3d.c, which has been kept in this repository for runtime optimization.

-This paper contains the conceptual background for the functions and calculations: https://www.sciencedirect.com/science/article/pii/S1047847722000211
+[This paper](https://www.sciencedirect.com/science/article/pii/S1047847722000211) contains the conceptual background for the functions and calculations.

-Repository history can be found at: https://github.com/psliz05/pycrest
+The pycresta repository history can be found [here](https://github.com/psliz05/pycrest); before it was transitioned to this current repo.